 What to do if you suspect having caught the coronavirus infection

-The centralised student health care appointment booking number: +358 2 266 1570 (Upper secondary school students and vocational school students)
+The centralised student health care appointment booking number, tel.
+02 266 1570 (Upper secondary school students and vocational school students)

-They provide guidance and instructions in matters related to coronavirus.
-When necessary,they also provide referrals for coronavirus testing.
+The helplines provide guidance and instructions in coronavirus related matters.
+They also provide referrals for coronavirus testing, if necessary.
 The service is intended for pupils in basic education, upper secondary school students and students in vocational institutions.
-In other matters related to health and wellbeing, please contact the school nurse of your school.
+In other matters related to health and wellbeing, please contact the school nurse for your school.